These questions are frequently asked by visitors to Setnor Auditorium.

 For most concert events in Setnor Auditorium, free and accessible concert parking is available on campus in the Q-1 lot.
 When parking for concert events, please inform parking attendants that you are attending an event at Setnor Auditorium in Crouse College so they may direct you.
 On dates when parking is restricted, including games and large campus events, instructions from Syracuse University Parking and Transit Services will be posted on the calendar page for the event, or patrons will be directed by parking attendants.

 Yes.
 Setnor Auditorium is accessible.
 Parking is available in the Q-1 lot behind Crouse College.
 There is a ramp entrance with signage on the side of the building with access to the elevator.
 Setnor Auditorium has aisle seating and space for wheelchairs.
-Accessible restrooms are available (The men’s room is located on second floor, and the women’s room is located on the third floor).
+Accessible restrooms are available (An all-gender, accessible restroom is available on the first floor, the men’s room is located on second floor, and the women’s room is located on the third floor).

 Most concerts are free and all are open to the public.
 Some events require tickets, and our calendar will note when this is the case with information about prices and how to obtain tickets.